atsyplenkov/wbw/README.md

 > [!NOTE]
 > `{wbw}` is currently in alpha.
 Expect breaking changes both in the API and in outputs.

-The `{wbw}` R package provides R bindings to the [Whitebox Workflows for Python](https://www.whiteboxgeo.com/manual/wbw-user-manual/book/preface.html) — a powerful and fast library for advanced geoprocessing, with focus on hydrological, geomorphometric and remote sensing analysis of raster, vector and LiDAR data.
+The `{wbw}` package provides R bindings for the [Whitebox Workflows for Python](https://www.whiteboxgeo.com/whitebox-workflows-for-python/) — a powerful and fast library for advanced geoprocessing, with focus on hydrological, geomorphometric and remote sensing analysis of raster, vector and LiDAR data.

 ## Basic workflow